reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 }
 ```

 Code at the top level runs once when your Component is imported--even if it doesn't end up being rendered.
-To avoid slowdown or surprising behavior when importing arbitrary components, don't overuse this pattern.
+To avoid slowdown or surprising behavior when importing arbitrary Components, don't overuse this pattern.
 Keep app-wide initialization logic to root Component modules like `App.js` or in your application's entry point.

 ### Notifying parent Components about state changes {/*notifying-parent-components-about-state-changes*/}